 This, in turn, drives measurable impact across departments as you invest in community efforts, in financial literacy, in more diversity of accessibility and offerings, and indirectly investing in the environment.
-The benefits of corporate social responsibility go beyond proving your brand is a do-gooder or looking to offset consumer mistrust. good CSR actively works to improve your community and consumers’ ability to engage in meaningful ways with your organization.
+The benefits of corporate social responsibility for banks go beyond proving your brand is a do-gooder or looking to offset consumer mistrust.
+Good CSR actively works to improve your community and consumers’ ability to engage in meaningful ways with your organization.

-1. CSR Builds Consumer Trust with Banks
+1. CSR Builds Consumer Trust with Financial Institutions

-CSR is one way to help build that trust, not through grandiose and faraway investments into charities, but through local, targeted approaches.
+CSR in banking is one way to help build that trust, not through grandiose and faraway investments into charities, but through local, targeted approaches.
 This can mean offering financial literacy programs to local schools, creating outreach and financial aid for the elderly in senior and care homes, and offering public education days so that individuals can come in for free financial advice.
 It also means actively taking part in individual communities, directing CSR funds at local events, cleanup efforts, and environmental efforts.
 Why?

 Going local means keeping your efforts visible for your community, who are still the most likely to do business with your bank.
 If you can build trust through CSR efforts not related to making a sale but rather to improve your community, you’ve already taken one of the biggest steps to secure long-term customers and increasing the benefits of corporate social responsibility for your bank.

 2. Corporate Social Responsibility Provides Positive Customer Outreach